(updated August 2013)

-Jacob Ridenhour, who has been a member of 16 postseason teams, including the 2012 ACC Championship Florida State Seminoles, six NCAA Tournaments and three NCAA Sweet Sixteen teams at Florida State and Auburn, is in his eighth season as Florida State's director of basketball operations.
-His knowledge of the game of basketball and his proven ability as an athletic administrator makes him one of the most valuable members of the head coach Leonard Hamilton's coaching staff.
+Jacob Ridenhour, whose knowledge of the game of basketball extends far beyond the court, is in his ninth season as Florida State's director of basketball operations.
+His knowledge of the game and his proven ability as an athletic administrator makes him one of the most valuable members of head coach Leonard Hamilton's coaching staff.
 Ridenhour has an incredible ability to quickly realize big picture issues, assess challenges and develop successful ideas on how to move Florida State's program to the next level.

 Ridenhour is also a frequent color analyst for ESPN3 and the Seminole IMG Radio Network for Florida State games.
 He made his television debut on ESPN3 in the Seminoles' 2011-12 season opener against Jacksonville.

 A native of Salisbury, North Carolina, Ridenhour received his bachelor's degree in education from Auburn in 1995 and his master's degree in sport Administration from Florida State in 2008.